-9 The Halaal Manner of Existence of Software
+9 The Manner of Existence of Software

-By "manner of existence" of software we mean everything relating to how the software exists within society.
+By "manner-of-existence" of software we mean everything relating to how the software exists within society.
 This includes but is not limited to:

-- Is copying the software restricted by local law? - Is copying the software restricted by other methods? - Is use of the software restricted by local law? - Is use of the software restricted by other methods? - Is the software internally transparent? - Is the software modifiable and enhanceable?
+- Are there any restrictions for possessing the software by anyone who wishes to possess it? - Is copying the software restricted by local law? - Is copying the software restricted by other methods? - Is use of the software restricted by local law? - Is use of the software restricted by other methods? - Is the software internally transparent? - Is the software modifiable and enhanceable?